oVirt/ovirt-site/source/feature/instance-types.html.md

 This are only the default values which will be present in the GUI - the user can change them.

 The following picture shows the **New VM** dialog in the basic form.
 This are the only values required to select in order to create a new VM. ![](NewVmBasic.png "fig:NewVmBasic.png")
 Please note the **Assign Logical Networks** part.
 It's meaning is, that the instance type defines the network interfaces.
-In this dialog the user is required to assign them to specific network (available on the selected cluster).
+In this dialog the user is required to assign them to specific network (available on the selected cluster) or a special value called "No Network".
+If "No Network" is selected, the network interface is created but is not connected to a network.
+The "No Network" is available only for cluser of version 3.2 or higher.

 The following picture shows the New VM dialog after clicking the **Show Advanced Options** dialog. ![](NewVmAdvanced.png "fig:NewVmAdvanced.png")
 After clicking the **Show Advanced Options** the user is prompted by the dialog above.
 Please note the marked fields - this are the **Marked** fields from the table above.
 If the user edits them, the instance type will change to **custom**.